What Is A Bug Out Bag?

 - Alpen BAK4 LE Rubber Covered Monocular

-Firearms – to keep you safe
+Firearms – To keep you safe and to potentially hunt with

 You will not regret taking one of these books with you.
 They provide invaluable information and advice, even for the seasoned survivalist…